 East Region: This region of the United States has a combination of problems from extreme cold to extreme heat and the extreme humidity.
 The southern part of this region has extensive rain all year.
 This rain penetrates the concrete and rusts the rebar which makes the concrete crack.
 Mold and mildew on the concrete is very typical because the concrete never has a chance to dry completely.
 Mold and mildew are plants that grow in the concrete and over time break it apart.
 It can also stain the concrete permanently.
 Also, near the coastal areas the sealer prevents penetration of the ocean salts.
 The sealer prevents excess water from entering the concrete, reduces the amount of humidity on the ground, helps prevent rebar rusting and reduces mold and mildew growth.

 West Region: This region of the United States includes all the problems of the East Region - extreme cold to extreme heat and the extreme humidity.
 The northern part of this region has excessive rain and this rain penetrates the concrete and rusts the rebar which makes the concrete crack.
 Mold and mildew on the concrete is very typical because the concrete never has a chance to dry completely.
 Mold and mildew, left untreated, can eventually permanently stain the concrete.
 Also, near the coastal areas the sealer prevents penetration of the ocean salts exposure.
 In the southern area smog and other dirt factors impregnate the concrete and makes it look dirty.
 The chemicals in the smog can also break down the concrete over time.
-The sealer prevents excess water from enter the concrete, reduces the amount of humidity under the slab, helps reduce rebar rusting, makes the concrete easier to clean, reduces mold and mildew growth and reduces the dirt and staining factor.
+The sealer prevents excess water from entering the concrete, reduces the amount of humidity under the slab, helps reduce rebar rusting, makes the concrete easier to clean, reduces mold and mildew growth and reduces the dirt and staining factor.